hci330/winter2021/pages/syllabus.md

 ## Course Format
 ### 1. Team Project
-The heart of this course is a quarter-long project.
+The heart of this course is a quarter-long [team project](../project-description).
 You will work in teams to design and test a novel user interface around and idea of your team's choosing.

 ### 2. Individual Homework Assignments
 You will also work on individual homework assignments throughout the quarter.
 These assignments will vary -- some will be coding assignments to get you familiar with different technologies and design methods.
 Some will be written assignments that will ask you to analyze existing systems or examine a series of case studies.
 All of these assignments are intended to help you develop your thinking about design decisions and their tradeoffs.